 How or in what way does God answer prayer?
 There are a myriad of ways we ask for prayer to be answered and God often answers and helps us in ways we could not conceive of ourselves.
 First Timothy 4:5 tells us God sanctifies every created thing by His Word and prayer.
 He heals people, too, as James 5:15 states.
 God makes life occur in Genesis 20:7.
 He forgives because of prayer (James 5:15).
 God provided a king for the Israelites because of their petitioning Him.
 He gave children to Sarah and Hannah because of their prayers.
 A host of instances exist throughout the Bible that tell how God answered the prayers of the righteous who called out to Him.

 These are just a few examples of what happens when we pray.
 The important thing to remember is God seeks to be in a close love relationship with each person.
 He created each person because He wants to share His love with them.
 Because of His love, God provided a way for sinful people to return to a right relationship with Him.
 He sent His Son, Jesus Christ, to live as a man and be tempted, though not sin.
 God allowed Jesus to be persecuted and crucified as the payment/substitution for our sin death penalty due.
 He did not stop with Jesus’ crucifixion.
 God resurrected Jesus to life again because as part of the Godhead, death has no power over Jesus.
 By rising from the dead, Jesus defeated death.
 By dying on the cross an innocent man, He paid the price for the sins of all humankind.
-God calls to each person his or her whole life hoping he or she will accept His gift of grace to have his/her sins washed clean and being given eternal life in His kingdom.
+God calls to each person his or her whole life hoping he or she will accept His gift of grace to have his/her sins washed clean and be given eternal life in His kingdom.
 God does not stop calling people because He wants no one to be lost permanently.
 This love of God, this desire to love us so deeply, is why we pray.
 We pray to be in a growing and close relationship with the God of love, mercy, and grace.
 We pray to commune with – be in the presence – of God.

 Prayer is an active part of intentionally seeking God and growing closer to Him.
 Through it we come into the presence of God.
 When we come to Him in prayer we recognize –